 Who should be involved in the financial decision making, and when?

-Establishing a group of decision makers and a culture that can support the desired intent is also important.
+Establishing a group of decision makers and a culture that can support your desired intent is also important.
 For example, if family members don’t know they will be receiving large amounts of wealth, they may not have the information or tools to successfully steward the money or a family business across multiple generations.
-Working with professionals to communicate the right amount of information at the right time can help you or your family meet the desired outcomes.
+Working with professionals to communicate the right amount of information at the right time can help you or your family achieve the desired outcomes.

-1DALBAR Quantitative Analysis of Investor Behavior, 2018.
+1DALBAR Quantitative Analysis of Investor Behavior, December 2020.

 2Brad Barber and Terrance Odean, Boys Will Be Boys, 2001.